-Tongue piercings are a popular way to express yourself.
+Tongue piercing jewelry is a popular way to express yourself.
 Many people pierce their tongues, but unlike many other facial piercings, it often seems that the options for tongue piercing jewelry are limited.
 Don’t worry, though.
 There are plenty of fun and creative tongue piercing jewelry options!

 Because your mouth is used to eat, drink, and talk, the shape, and style of the piercing is typically a straight barbell.
 Tongues are almost always pierced at 4 gauge (1.6 mm), but it is possible to stretch them to larger gauges, both for comfort and fit, as well as for a different look.